friendly/vcdExtra/cran-comments.md

 ## Test environments
 * local Windows 10, R version 4.2.2 (2022-10-31 ucrt)
-* win-builder R Under development (unstable) (2023-01-27 r83711 ucrt)
+* win-builder R version 4.2.2 (2022-10-31 ucrt)
 * Rhub Ubuntu Linux 20.04.1 LTS, R-release, GCC
 * Rhub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
 There are no ERRORs or WARNINGs or NOTEs

-## Version 0.8-2 (2023-01-19)
+## Version 0.8-3 (2023-01-19)

-This is a major enhancement release of the `vcdExtra` package, focusing on documentation and examples.
+This is a modest enhancement release of the `vcdExtra` package, focusing on documentation and examples.

-- added `HouseTasks` data set, illustrating permutation of row / col variables
-- package now depends on R (>= 3.5.0) per CRAN nit
-- add `Suggests: seriation` to illustrate CA re-ordering of rows/cols based on correspondence analysis
-- all .Rd files reformatted and many examples extended.
-- the vignette `mosaic.Rmd` on mosaic displays has been extensively revised with examples for square tables and permutation of row / column variables.
-- begin to classify datasets with `\concept{}` tags
-- Added a new `demo-housing.Rmd` vignette, using content from `demo/housing.R`.
+- All datasets now Classified datasets with concept/method tags.
+These can be found using `help.search(pattern, field="concept")`
+- Added a vignette, `datasets.Rmd` showing all datasets classified by method tags.
+Links only work in the `pkgdown` site.
+- Added `Asbestos` data

 # reverse dependencies